marziosala/marziosala.github.io/_posts/2023-10-15-story-telling.md

 excerpt: "A small Python application to generate a short story and read it aloud, with generated images on the background."
 ---

-Released a little more than a year ago, ChatGPT has seen a phenomenal success, and with it the entire field of generative AI has exploded: given a small text, the *prompt*, one can easily generate text as well as images, audio and, soon, also video.
+Released a little more than a year ago, [ChatGPT](https://openai.com/chatgpt) has been a phenomenal success, and with it the entire field of generative AI has exploded: given a small text, the *prompt*, one can easily generate text as well as images, audio and, soon, also video.

 In this article we look at both text and image generation by putting together an AI-powered story teller: given a brief descriptions of our main characters and an overview of what the story should be, we want to automatically generate a short story and some images to make the story more compelling, then ask the computer to read it aloud.
 All of this is done in just a few lines of code!
-This notebook is inspired by an article by [Sean McManus](https://sean.co.uk) on the 'MagPi Raspberry' and is composed by two parts: in the first part we prepare the prompts for [OpenAI](https://openai.com) and [DeepAI](https://deepai.org/) and collect the text and the images of our story; in the second part we develop a super-simple application that reads the text and displays the images.
+This notebook is inspired by an article by [Sean McManus](https://sean.co.uk) on the 'MagPi Raspberry' and is composed by two parts: in the first part we prepare the prompts for [OpenAI](https://openai.com) and [DeepAI](https://deepai.org/) and collect the text and the images of our story; in the second part we develop a super-simple yet charming application that reads the text and displays the images.

 Let's start with the Python environment: